top of page

 Facts Birds of Prey Downhill Racecourse:

 The challenging Birds of Prey Downhill racecourse in Beaver Creek is one of the most brilliant tracks in the World Cup in terms of topography.
-After a decisive flat part (the Flyway) were they must pick up speed, skiers face a technical sharply turning steep track with 6 jumps named after birds of prey (Peregrine, Goshawk, Screech Owl, Golden Eagle, Harrier, and Red Tail).
+After a decisive flat part (the Flyway) where they must pick up speed, skiers face a technical sharply turning steep track with 6 jumps named after birds of prey (Peregrine, Goshawk, Screech Owl, Golden Eagle, Harrier, and Red Tail).
 The first section, an iciest and gnarliest plunge called "The Brink", is the most challenging part. skiers are forced to tackle blindly before they face "The Talon" turn.

 • Altitude at the start: 3,483 m